 The median age of opioid pharmacotherapy clients was 44 years.

-In 2020, the median age of clients across all pharmacotherapy types was 44 years.
-This is an increase from 43 years in 2019 and from 38 years in 2011.
-Clients using services in South Australia had the highest median age (45 years), while clients in Tasmania had the lowest median age (41 years) (Table S5).
+On a snapshot day in 2021, the median age of clients across all pharmacotherapy drug types in Australia was 44 years (excluding Queensland).
+This remained stable from 2020, but is an increase from 38 years in 2011.
+Clients in Western Australia and South Australia had the highest median age (45 years), while clients in Tasmania had the lowest median age (42 years) (Table S5).

-Since 2011, the proportion of clients aged under 30 and 30–39 decreased (from 15% and 40% in 2011 to 7.0% and 25% in 2020, respectively).
-In contrast, the proportions of clients in the older three age groups (40–49, 50–59 and 60 and over) have all increased since 2011.
+Since 2011, the proportion of clients aged under 30 or 30–39 has decreased (from 15% and 40% in 2011 to 8.0% and 24% in 2021, respectively).
+Conversely, the proportion of clients in the older age groups (40–49, 50–59 and 60 and over) has increased since 2011 (Figure CLIENTS2; Table S6).

 More males than females received opioid pharmacotherapy treatment.

-The rate of pharmacotherapy clients per 10,000 population peaked at the age of 40 years for males (96 clients per 10,000 population) and 41 years for females (47 clients per 10,000 population).
+On a snapshot day in 2021, the rate of pharmacotherapy clients per 10,000 population peaked at the age of 41 years for males (96 clients per 10,000 population) and 42 years for females (45 clients per 10,000 population).

-In June 2020, there were 5,693 clients receiving pharmacotherapy treatment who identified as Indigenous Australians (Table S9).
-This is a rate of 66 clients per 10,000 Indigenous Australians.
+On a snapshot day in June 2021, there were 5,715 Aboriginal and Torres Strait Islander clients receiving pharmacotherapy treatment in Australia (excluding data for Queensland) (Table S9).
+This represents 12% of all clients and is a rate of 90 clients per 10,000 Indigenous Australians.

-From 2016 to 2020, treatment with:
+From 2016 to 2021, the proportion of Indigenous clients receiving treatment with:

-Most clients were continuing opioid pharmacotherapy treatment.
+Most opioid pharmacotherapy clients were continuing pharmacotherapy treatment.

 Clients interact with the pharmacotherapy treatment system in a number of ways.
 A client’s status may differ according to whether they are:

-Clients receive pharmacotherapy treatment for a range of opioid drugs.
-These include illicit opioids (such as heroin), and pharmaceutical opioids available by prescription (such as oxycodone), or through illicit means.
-From 1 February 2018, all formerly over-the-counter (non-prescription) codeine-containing medicines for pain relief, cough and colds became available by prescription only.
+Clients can receive pharmacotherapy treatment for a range of opioid drugs.
+These include illicit opioids (such as heroin), and pharmaceutical opioids (such as oxycodone) available by prescription or through illicit means.
+From 1 February 2018, all over-the-counter (non-prescription) codeine-containing medicines for pain relief, cough and colds became available by prescription only.

-Data for opioid drug of dependence should be used with caution due to the high proportion of clients with ‘Not stated/not reported’ as their opioid drug of dependence (38% of clients in 2020).
-In New South Wales, patients who transfer from one program to another (for example, by changing opioid pharmacotherapy drug or changing prescriber) have a higher rate of Not stated/not reported than those clients who do not have program changes.
+Data for opioid drug of dependence should be used with caution due to the high proportion of clients with ‘Not stated/not reported’ as their opioid drug of dependence (35% of clients in 2021).
+In New South Wales, patients who transfer from one program to another (for example, by changing opioid pharmacotherapy drug or prescriber) have a higher rate of ‘Not stated/not reported’ than those clients who do not have program changes.